XuFengthucs/fSVT/Readme.md

 (3) The SVT for rating matrix completion

-Firstly you should get the Movielens datasets[7] from there website, then read the initial data matrix with CSR format with variable 'Origin'(3 columns with CSR format), and the run the SVT/data_init.m to divide the dataset into 80% and 20% or 90% and 10%(controlled by the variable 'percent').
+Firstly you should get the Movielens datasets[7] from there website, then read the load data matrix with CSR format with variable 'Origin'(3 columns with CSR format), and the run the SVT/data_init.m to divide the dataset into 80% and 20% or 90% and 10%(controlled by the variable 'percent').
 Then run the SVT/testSVT_ml.m.
 The delta of 20M movielen dataset is 4 compared with 5 of 10M dataset.

 ##Reference

 [1] N Halko, P. G Martinsson, and J. A Tropp.
 Finding structure with randomness: Probabilistic algorithms for constructing approximate matrix decompositions.
-Siam Review, 53(2):217â€“288, 2011.
+Siam Review, 53(2):217â€?88, 2011.

 [2] H. Li, G. C. Linderman, A. Szlam, K. P. Stanton, Y. Kluger, and M. Tygert.
 Algorithm 971: An implementation of a randomized algorithm for principal component analysis.
-Acm Transactions on Mathematical Software, 43(3):1â€“14, 2017.
+Acm Transactions on Mathematical Software, 43(3):1â€?4, 2017.

 [3] Sergey Voronin and PerGunnar Martinsson.
 Rsvdpack: An implementation of randomized algorithms for computing the singular value, interpolative, and cur decompositions of matrices on multi-core and gpu architectures. arXiv preprint arXiv:1502.05366, 2015.

 [4] N. Benjamin Erichson, Steven L. Brunton, and J. Nathan Kutz.
 Compressed singular value decomposition for image and video processing.
 In Proc.
 IEEE International Conference on Computer Vision (ICCV), Oct 2017.

 [5] Jian Feng Cai, Emmanuel J Cand`es, and Zuowei Shen.
 A singular value thresholding algorithm for matrix completion.
-SIAM Journal on Optimization, 20(4):1956â€“1982, 2010.
+SIAM Journal on Optimization, 20(4):1956â€?982, 2010.

 [6] Rasmus Munk Larsen.
 PROPACK-software for large and sparse svd calculations.
 Available online.
 URL http://sun.stanford.edu/rmunk/PROPACK, 2004.